thomasgoubin/top-tv-shows/README.md

 4. Open your browser and navigate to http://localhost:3000

-## Deployment

-This project is configured for easy deployment to Railway:

-1. Push your code to a GitHub repository
-2. Connect Railway to your GitHub repository
-3. Create a new project from the repository
-4. Add the environment variable:
-   - `RAPID_API_KEY=your_rapidapi_key_here`
-5. Deploy the project

 ## API Usage Notes

 - The Streaming Availability API is limited to 1000 calls per month on the free tier